swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-14-reproduce-the-ml-experiment-with-dvc.md

 You can now safely continue to the next chapter.

+!!! abstract "Take away"

+    - **DVC pipelines automate reproducibility**: By defining stages with `dvc stage add`, you document your entire ML workflow in `dvc.yaml`.
+Running `dvc repro` executes the pipeline automatically, ensuring experiments can be reproduced consistently.
+    - **Dependency tracking prevents unnecessary computation**: DVC tracks dependencies (`-d`) and outputs (`-o`) for each stage.
+It only re-runs stages when their dependencies change, saving time and computational resources on large experiments.
+    - **The `dvc.yaml` defines the pipeline, `dvc.lock` tracks execution**: The human-readable `dvc.yaml` describes stages and their relationships, while `dvc.lock` records the exact state of each execution (checksums, parameters) for reproducibility.
+    - **Parameters, metrics, and plots are first-class citizens**: DVC explicitly tracks parameters (`-p`), metrics (`--metrics`), and plots (`--plots`), making it easy to compare experiments and understand what changed between model iterations.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production